kapicorp/kapitan/README.md

 ## Why do we prefer Kapitan to `Helm`?

-Before developing Kapitan, we turned to [`Helm`](https://github.com/kubernetes/helm) in an attempt to improve from our old Jinja based templating system.
+Before developing Kapitan, we turned to [`Helm`](https://github.com/kubernetes/helm) in an attempt to improve our old Jinja based templating system.

 We quickly discovered that `Helm` did not fit well with our workflow, for the following reasons (which were true at the time of the evaluation):
 * `Helm` uses Go templates to define Kubernetes (yaml) manifests.
 We were already unsatisfied by using Jinja and we did not see a huge improvement from our previous system, the main reason being: YAML files are not suitable to be managed by text templating frameworks.
 * `Helm` does not have a solution for sharing values across charts, if not through subcharts.
 We wanted to be able to have one single place to define all values for all our templates.
 Sharing data between charts felt awkward and complicated.
 * `Helm` is component/chart based.
-We wanted to have something that would treat the whole of our deployments as a whole.
+We wanted to have something that would treat all our deployments as a whole.
 * We did not fancy the dependency on the tiller.

 In short, we feel `Helm` is trying to be `apt-get` for Kubernetes charts, while we are trying to take you further than that.